-Citibank’s acknowledgment that private information of 360,083 North American Citigroup credit card accounts was stolen by hackers, which affected 210,000 customers, serves as a warning for all businesses and consumers to take precautionary steps.
+Citibank’s admission that private information of 360,083 North American Citigroup credit card accounts was once stolen by hackers, which affected 210,000 customers, still serves as a warning for all businesses and consumers to take precautionary steps.

-Over the years, Dr. Stahl has been a valuable resource – some of the most-widely read Biz Coach columns have included his expert opinions, especially these three columns:
+Over the years, Dr. Stahl has been a valuable resource – some of the most-widely read Biz Coach articles have included his expert opinions.